-- 10. Holders of senior-priority water rights may receive less than their licensed or decreed quantities and not suffer material injury within the meaning of the CM Rules.
+10. Holders of senior-priority water rights may receive less than their licensed or decreed quantities and not suffer material injury within the meaning of the CM Rules.
 As a result, in-season demand should be viewed in light of reasonableness, optimum development of water resources in the public interest, and full economic development.
 Idaho Const.
 Art XV, § 7; Idaho Code § 42-226; CM Rules 20 and 42; Schodde v.
-Twin Falls Land and Water Co., 224 U.S. 107 (1912); American Falls at 876-77, 154 P.3d at 447-48. - 11.
-Here, the Director has established a methodology for determining material injury to members of the SWC.
+Twin Falls Land and Water Co., 224 U.S. 107 (1912); American Falls at 876-77, 154 P.3d at 447-48.

+11. Here, the Director has established a methodology for determining material injury to members of the SWC.
 The methodology predicts material injury to RISD by taking the difference between RISD and the forecasted supply.
-At this time, with the recognition that the methodology is subject to adjustment and refinement, RISD will be equal to the historic demands associated with the BLY (2006/2008), and will be corrected during the season to account for variations in climate and water supply between the BLY and actual conditions. - 12.
-The years 2000 through 2008 were used to select the initial BLY because it captured current irrigation practices in a dry climate.
+At this time, with the recognition that the methodology is subject to adjustment and refinement, RISD will be equal to the historic demands associated with the BLY (2006/2008), and will be corrected during the season to account for variations in climate and water supply between the BLY and actual conditions.

+12. The years 2000 through 2008 were used to select the initial BLY because it captured current irrigation practices in a dry climate.
 Based upon evaluation of the record, members of the SWC were exercising more reasonable efficiencies during this time period than during the 1990s when supplies were more plentiful and the climate more forgiving.
 During periods of drought when junior ground water users are subject to curtailment, members of the SWC should exercise reasonable efficiencies in order to promote the optimum utilization of the State's water resources.
 Idaho Cost.
 Art.
-XV, § 7; Idaho Code § 42-226; CM Rules 20 and 42. - 13.
-Recognizing that climate and surface water supplies (natural flow and storage) are inherently variable, the Director's predictions of material injury to RISD and reasonable carryover are based upon the best available information and the best available science, in conjunction with the Director's professional judgment as the manager of the State's water resources.
+XV, § 7; Idaho Code § 42-226; CM Rules 20 and 42.

+13. Recognizing that climate and surface water supplies (natural flow and storage) are inherently variable, the Director's predictions of material injury to RISD and reasonable carryover are based upon the best available information and the best available science, in conjunction with the Director's professional judgment as the manager of the State's water resources.
 Recognizing his ongoing duty to administer the State's water resources, the Director should use available data, and consider new analytical methods or modeling concepts, to evaluate the methodology.
-As the process of predicting and evaluating material injury moves forward, and more data is developed, the methodology will be subject to adjustment and refinement. - 14.
-If the Director predicts that the SWC will be materially injured, the consequence of that prediction is an obligation that must be borne by junior ground water users.
-If mitigation water in the amount of the projected RISD shortfall cannot be optioned by junior ground water users to the satisfaction of the Director (see Order on Petition for Judicial Review at 19), the Director will curtail junior ground water users to make up any deficit.
-By requiring that junior ground water users have options for water in place during the season of need, the Director ensures that the SWC does not carry the risk of shortage to their supply.
-By not requiring junior ground water users to provide mitigation water until the time of need, the Director ensures that junior ground water users provide only the required amount of water.
+As the process of predicting and evaluating material injury moves forward, and more data is developed, the methodology will be subject to adjustment and refinement.

+14. If the Director predicts that the SWC will be materially injured, the consequence of that prediction is an obligation that must be borne by junior ground water users.
+If mitigation water in the amount of the projected RISD shortfall cannot be provided or optioned by junior ground water users to the satisfaction of the Director (see Order on Petition for Judicial Review at 19), the Director will curtail junior ground water users to make up any deficit.
+By requiring that junior ground water users provide or have options to acquire water in place during the season of need, the Director ensures that the SWC does not carry the risk of shortage to their supply.
+By not requiring junior ground water users to provide mitigation water until the time of need, the Director ensures that junior ground water users provide only the amount of water necessary to satisfy the reasonable in-season demand.
+All approved methods of mitigation shall be considered in the Director's review of projected RISD shortfall.